trezzuri/erpnext-docs/docs/en/support/service-level-agreement.md

 ### 3.4 Pause SLA on Statuses

-From version 13 onwards, ERPNext allows you to pause SLA on issues when you are waiting for an event to happen.
+From version 13 onwards, SOMA allows you to pause SLA on issues when you are waiting for an event to happen.
 You can do this by selecting a status that is configured in this "Pause SLA On" table.

 * Set the statuses on which you want to pause SLA in the SLA document.
 You can also add custom statuses here.